Sanjai8283/DIPT_EX_11_Implementation-of-the-Huffman-Coding-algorithm/README.md

 # Result :
- The Huffman Coding algorithm was successfully implemented, and Huffman codes were generated for the characters in “Tamizhselvan B”.
+ The Huffman Coding algorithm was successfully implemented, and Huffman codes were generated for the characters in “Sanjai S”.